 Tips and resources for news literacy, media balance, and healthy communication.

-To help reduce students' anxiety and your own about pandemic-related changes in school, we've put together some ideas and resources focused on news literacy, media balance, and healthy communication.
+To help reduce students' anxiety and your own, we've put together some ideas and resources focused on news literacy, media balance, and healthy communication.
 We hope they're helpful as you continue to navigate these challenging times.

 Talk about it

 Avoiding conversations about what's happening will only increase students' anxiety.
 It's important for kids of all ages to talk through what they're hearing and get developmentally appropriate information from a trusted adult.
 Helpful resources to try:

 Focus on the facts

 For many students, anxiety about the news they often can't help but see or hear about can emerge in all kinds of ways.
 Addressing topics with simple, age-appropriate facts can be helpful.
 Resources to try:

 Social media can be a hotbed of rumors and misinformation -- even more so as people are acting and reacting from a place of fear or partisan interest.
 Guide students to credible news sources and encourage them to fact-check what they see on social media or hear from their friends.
 If you have time to add some news literacy instruction, consider teaching a lesson so kids can practice these skills.
 For older students, in addition to our digital citizenship lessons, we have a collection of short, video- and discussion-based news and media literacy activities.
 From our curriculum, here are some helpful lessons to try (modify for target grade as needed):

 - Is Seeing Believing? (grade 3)